 So without further ado, here are the best things to do in and around Ocho Rios, Jamaica!

 See also: Fun things to do in Negril

 The Top-Rated Things to do in Montego Bay

 Hwy A3, Ocho Rios, Jamaica

 Known as Jamaica’s most famous waterfall, Dunn’s River Falls is one of the top attractions in Ocho Rios.
-Located just outside the city, this tiered waterfall cascades 600 feet down to the cool swimming-hole below.
-Visitors are able to climb the tiers to the top of the falls either solo or with the help of a well-trained guide.
-Dunn’s River Falls is a popular thing to do amongst cruise ship passengers, so if you are staying in Ocho Rios it’s wise to plan your visit when there are no ships in port.
+Located just outside the city, this tiered waterfall cascades 600 feet down to the cool swimming hole below.
+Visitors can climb the tiers to the top of the falls either solo or with the help of a well-trained guide.
+Dunn’s River Falls is a popular thing to do amongst cruise ship passengers, so if you are staying in Ocho Rios, it’s wise to plan your visit when there are no ships in port.
 Expect to spend anywhere from 45 minutes to two hours visiting Dunn’s River Falls.
 Be sure to pack a camera, a spare set of clothing, and water shoes as the limestone rocks are very slippery.

 Island Gully Falls (The Blue Hole)